 Using Full Text, Visual & Audio Resources for Education & Research

-- Download small numbers or percents onto a personal computer for personal education and research use
+- Download articles for personal education and research use

-- Use the data for research, if for a "non consumptive use" such as data mining
+- Use data for research, if for a "non consumptive use" such as data mining

-- Use in work prepared for classes, such as written work, presentations, videos, posters and other forms
+- Use content for coursework, such as written work, presentations, videos, posters and other forms

 - Always attribute both the creator of the object or text and the source database